top of page

 • April - May 2023: Hands-On Project for United Methodist Midwest Distribution Center in Illinois.
 BGUMC gathered materials for, and assembled, Personal Dignity kits to be delivered by our MN Conference of the United Methodist Church to the Midwest Distribution Center in Illinois, an organization founded/supported by the United Methodist Church.
 Their mission: to show God's love in a practical way to those in need.
 Supplies, including Personal Dignity Kits, are distributed freely in times of crisis through the organization's trusted partner non-profits throughout the US and the world, working with people from all places and backgrounds.

-• February-March 2024: Hands-On Project for Bethlehem Inn, of Waseca.
-Bethlehem Inn, of Waseca, is a faith-based organization that provides short-term transitional housing for homeless women and children, as well as social service connections to empower these families to improve their lives and be able to journey toward a more stable future.
-Our congregation supported this organization with donations of new and gently used backpacks and blankets, as well as new hand-tied double sided fleece blankets.
+• Bethlehem Inn, of Waseca, a faith-based organization that provides short-term transitional housing for homeless women and children, as well as social service connections to empower these families to improve their lives and be able to journey toward a more stable future.

 Special Mission Offerings (Quarterly, in celebration of Lent/Easter, Springtime, Fall, Advent/Christmas)